 Overall, the changes should be hectic for both sides as each scan will be more dynamic before and will likely engage both defending and attacking operators in a hasty battle of wits.

-The rest of the developer insights were also interesting, especially considering that removal of ACOG, probably the most popular attachment, from Ash actually resulted in her winning more games .
+The rest of the developer insights were also interesting, especially considering that removal of ACOG, probably the most popular attachment, from Ash actually resulted in her .
 It also resulted in a lower pick rate, which probably means it's just the players who are well versed with the operator are still picking her, hence the higher win rate.